classflow/jira-info/README.md

 * **Username** - Your Jira username.
 * **Password** - Your Jira password.

-To skip providing this info every time, create a `.jira-inforc` file.  **jira-info** will check for this file in the current working directory and in your home directory and use its values.
+To skip providing this info every time, create a `.jira-queryrc` file.  **jira-info** will check for this file in the current working directory and in your home directory and use its values.
 You can store your password, *but that's probably not a good idea*.
 You will be prompted for anything missing from the file as needed.

 ```js
 {